 The formal introduction of Buddhism to America occurred at the Chicago World’s Fair in 1893, when a Japanese Zen monk named Soyen Shaku (1860-1919) came as an envoy.
 Ninety years later and ninety miles north of Chicago, the formal practice of Buddhism began in Milwaukee under the guidance of Japanese Soto Zen monks at the Milwaukee Zen Center in 1983.

 Since then, three other meditation centers have sprung up.
-Milwaukee Mindfulness practices meditation in the Vietnamese tradition of Thich Nhat Hanh (b.
-1926).
+Milwaukee Mindfulness practices meditation in the Vietnamese tradition of Thich Nhat Hanh (1926-2022).
 Great Lake Zen Center draws upon the Korean tradition of the Kwam Um school, whereas Tender Shoot of Joy practices meditation in a style known as Buddhayana.

 Theravada Buddhism was brought to Milwaukee in the 1980s by immigrant families from Southeast Asia.
 Pooling their resources, these families established a temple called Wat Lao at 19th and National Avenue.
 Their efforts in opening the temple and filling it for most ceremonies show the importance these Milwaukeeans place upon the practice of their traditional religion.

 Another immigrant temple is operated by the Vietnamese community.
 Phuoc Hau began in the 1980s with rites performed in one family’s two-bedroom home on the South Side.
 By 1993, ceremonies had grown so large that the congregation bought a building on 16th and Oklahoma Avenue.
 In 2013, they moved to an even bigger facility on Mayfair Road near Hampton Avenue.
 The Vietnamese community practices a form of Mahayana Buddhism known as Pure Land.